 Inside the Arm, or Anterior Incision

 This incision leaves a scar in the hair bearing portion of the arm and side of the chest.
-It can only be used in minor cases when the excess skin is confined to the medial third of the arm.

 - When the arm is by the patient’s side, the scar cannot be seen.

 - When the patient’s arms are up for any reason, the scar is visible

 - The scar in this position frequently widens and can stay red and angry looking for years.

 - It is harder to maintain the result long term because a flap of skin and subcutaneous fat is rotated from under the arm around to the front, allowing gravity to pull down on it.

 *Note from Dr. Fisher: These pros and cons are my own findings from 24 years in practice and from evaluating multiple journal articles and photos from them.
 My obvious bias is toward the posterior incision.

 An arm lift, or brachioplasty, trims excess skin from the arms, typically after massive weight loss due to bariatric surgery.
 Dr. Peter Fisher typically performs what is known as an extended arm lift, which plans treatment all the way down to the forearms and wrists.